Guidance

 23: When institutions submit their final ILR return by 23 October 2025 their final funding reconciliation will usually be based on that return.
 The data will replace any interim data that has previously been submitted.

 24: The final adjustment of funds will usually be determined using ILR R14, the final funding claim, any additional funding audit documentation and, in exceptional circumstances, the results of any separate funding audit or ESFA investigation.
-In the separate subcontracting control regulations document (paragraphs 15 and 16), we have set out the principles for recovering funding for ineligible or non-existent subcontracting provision.
+In the separate subcontracting control regulations guidance (paragraphs 15 and 16), we have set out the principles for recovering funding for ineligible or non-existent subcontracting provision.

 25: In exceptional circumstances, we can make grant-in-aid institutions subject to reconciliation.
 They may be subject to the same funding adjustment rules for underperformance as contract institutions or to any additional conditions of funding being applied to their allocation.
 We will separately inform such institutions of this decision.
-All funded institutions are expected to have achieved at R04 a minimum out-turn of 30% of their total allocated programme funding allocation.
+All funded institutions are expected to have achieved at R04 a minimum outturn of 30% of their total allocated programme funding allocation.
 We will review and if necessary adjust allocations where this threshold has not been met.
 Where institutions are planning to close or run down their 16 to 19 study programmes (either on a permanent or temporary basis), they must notify ESFA at the earliest opportunity and as a minimum before the start of the academic year in which they cease recruitment for year 12 students.
-In such cases the allocation made for that academic year will be partly or wholly withdrawn, this will be dependent upon whether there are year 13 students on roll.
+In such cases, the allocation made for that academic year will be partly or wholly withdrawn, which will be dependent on whether there are year 13 students on roll.
 Late notification of closure, after the start of the academic year, will result in a recovery of funds from the year in which they cease recruitment for year 12 students.
 Where an institution has not planned to close their young people provision but does not recruit or data returns reveal that no students have been enrolled, we will withdraw the allocation and will also action recovery of funds where payments have already occurred.

 Contract institutions (only): funding reconciliation adjustments